-And so we make a daytrip from Bodrum to tour the ancient Greek/Roman city of Ephesus, a UNESCO World Heritage Site.
+We take a day trip from Bodrum to tour the ancient Greek/Roman city of Ephesus, which is a UNESCO World Heritage Site today.

 Why, you might ask, do we drive from Bodrum to visit Ephesus?
-Convenience.

-On our Turkey trip, we want to limit our bases to three – Istanbul (and its mosques and palaces), Cappadocia (and its underground cave cities and rock-cut churches) and the seaside resort of Bodrum.
+On this trip to Turkey, we want to limit our bases to three – Istanbul (and its mosques and palaces), Cappadocia (and its underground cave cities and rock-cut churches) and the seaside resort of Bodrum.

 It helps that we’re on a private tour booked with Vanguard Travel Services, one of Turkey’s top travel agencies.
 Throughout our trip, they seamlessly arrange our airport/hotel transfers and tours.